AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/tasker.md

 `enable:true` or `enable:false` enables or disables DNS filtering, accordingly.

+`fake_dns` resolves DNS requests in the specific proxy server.
+Requires an extra flag:

+`enable:true` or `enable:false` enables or disables the fake DNS setting, accordingly.

 -----

 `dns_server` switches between DNS servers, you need to include additional data: